 Once you know which fund you want to invest in, click on the ‘Trade’ button.
 This will populate an order form.

 All you need to do is specify how much you wish to invest in the fund.
-The minimum on most funds at eToro is just $50.
+The minimum on most funds is just $50.

 Finally, click on the ‘Open Trade’ button to complete your commission-free fund investment!